*Updated on Feb. 1, 2023

 31 U.S.C. § 3302(b).

-In the 1980 dispute, the OLC disapproved a proposed settlement agreement between the US, the Commonwealth of Virginia, and a trucking company for environmental damage resulting from an oil spill.
+Effect of 31 U.S.C.
+484 on the Settlement Authority of the Attorney General, 4B Op.
+O.L.C.
+684, 688 (1980).
+In this case, OLC disapproved a proposed settlement agreement between the US, the Commonwealth of Virginia, and a trucking company for environmental damage resulting from an oil spill.
 The agreement included a provision requiring the company to donate money to “a waterfowl preservation organization to be designated jointly” by Virginia and the Department of the Interior.
-The OLC found that the MRA bars cash payments to third parties where the federal government “could have accepted possession and retains discretion to direct the use of money.”
+The OLC found that 31 U.S.C. § 484, the predecessor to § 3301(b) of the MRA, bars cash payments to third parties where the federal government “could have accepted possession and retains discretion to direct the use of money.”

-As noted above, EPA’s SEPs policy applies to settlements only, not hearings or trial.
-Therefore EPA’s SEPs policy does not address the first prong of the MRA test that settlements must be executed before an admission or finding of liability in favor of the US.
+EPA’s SEPs policy is to be used in settlements only and is “not intended for use by the EPA, defendants, courts, or administrative law judges at a hearing or in trial.”
+Memorandum from Assistant Administrator Cynthia Giles, Issuance of the 2015 Update to the 1998 U.S. Environmental Protection Agency Supplemental Environmental Projects Policy (Mar.
+10, 2015).
+Therefore, EPA’s SEPs policy does not address the first prong of the MRA test that settlements must be executed before an admission or finding of liability in favor of the US.

 Under EPA’s policy, settlements that include SEPs must include a penalty.
 That penalty must equal or exceed either (a) the economic benefit of noncompliance plus 10% of the gravity-based penalty, or (b) 25% of the gravity-based penalty, whichever is greater.
 The gravity penalty reflects the environmental and regulatory harm caused by the violation(s).